ddimarco/rosdocked/README.md

 ## rosdocked

-Run ROS Indigo / Ubuntu Trusty within Docker on Ubuntu Xenial or on any platform with a shared username, home directory, and X11.
+Run ROS Kinetic / Ubuntu Xenial within Docker on Ubuntu Xenial or on any platform with a shared username, home directory, and X11.

-This enables you to build and run a persistent ROS Indigo workspace as long as you can run Docker images.
+This enables you to build and run a persistent ROS Kinetic workspace as long as you can run Docker images.

 Note that any changes made outside of your home directory from within the Docker environment will not persist.
 If you want to add additional binary packages without having to reinstall them each time, add them to the Dockerfile and rebuild.